 Learning Management Systems (LMS) are tools for educators to connect with families and students, deliver online courses, track student progress and so much more.
-It is possible your school has already been using an LMS system prior to the pandemic, but if not, there are a variety of options for educators.
-Google Classroom, Moodle, Sutori, and Microsoft Teams are a great place to start.
+It is possible your school was already using an LMS system prior to the pandemic, but if not, there are a variety of options for educators.
+Google Classroom, Flipgrid, Moodle, Sutori and Microsoft Teams are great places to start.
 These systems provide options for live interaction as well as discussion boards for committee members to interact on their own schedule.